IviriusCommunity/Rebound/README.md

 ## 🤔 General Information

-Rebound 11 aims to enhance the Windows 11 experience by making it more cohesive, leveraging the modern UI capabilities of WinUI 3.
+Rebound 11 aims to enhance the Windows 11 experience by making it more cohesive, leveraging the modern UI capabilities of WinUI 3 and the Windows App SDK.
 It offers a range of apps that integrate seamlessly with your system while maintaining compatibility with both Win32 and Microsoft Store applications.

 > [!NOTE]
 > Rebound 11 **does not** modify system files or use patchers like SecureUxTheme, making it a safer alternative to other system mods.
 However, due to its resource-intensive nature, make sure your system meets the minimum requirements for smooth performance.